jamon9000/submission-system-instructions/bju-git.md

 As shown in the image above, you should press enter at each prompt to accept the defaults (we recommend not setting a passphrase).

+> NOTE: If the ssh-keygen command is not installed on your system, see [these instructions](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) to install it.
+You do not need to install the OpenSSH server - only the client.

 ![SSH Keygen Output](images/git/ssh-keygen-output.png)

 Make a note of the location where your "public key" has been saved (this is the file you will need to upload to Jenkins).

 Now login to [Jenkins](https://protect.bju.edu/cps/jenkins/job/git-ssh-key-upload/) with your BJU username / password.

-| :warning: NOTE: Make sure that you enter your username in lowercase.
+> :warning: NOTE: Make sure that you enter your username in lowercase.
 Using capital letters will cause the testing system to not recognize your login attempt and you will be denied access.

 ![Login Lowercase](images/git/login-lowercase.png)